How We're Helping Keep Residents Safe

 As the world continues to adapt to the reality of the COVID-19 pandemic, you can rest assured that we will keep prioritizing both compassion and care in all the decisions we make.
 And as always, our number one goal and our guiding principle is to maximize the health and safety of our residents.

 Sign up for our weekly newsletter to stay updated on Bookdale’s response to COVID-19 and receive helpful articles about health and wellness.

-A Message from Brookdale - April 2
+A Message to Brookdale Residents

 In addition to following our existing communicable disease outbreak protocols, we’ve implemented additional precautionary measures: